VadimNastoyashchy/vadimnastoyashchy.github.io/_posts/2024-02-17-Stop-using-cy-wait.md

 title: "🚫STOP using cy.wait()!
 Use timeout or aliases instead.
 Cypres IO."
 image: /assets/images/posts/2024-2-17-Stop-using-cy-wait/1_hj-rHICtXaPMa2dxK_Vdog@2x.webp
 excerpt: "When writing tests, I often encounter a delay in the appearance of elements on the frontend page.
 This can be due to waiting for a request with data that the rendering of elements on the page depends on, or other conditions.
-The easiest way to wait for an item to appear is to use the:..."
+The easiest way to wait for an item to appear is to use the..."
 date: 2024-02-17 20:00:00 +01:00
 last_modified_at: 2024-02-17 20:00:00 +01:00
 tags: